ColinKennedy/nvim-best-practices-plugin-template/README.md

 find . -type f -print0 | xargs -0 sed -i 's/PluginTemplate/YourPlugin/g ; s/plugin_template/your_plugin/g ; s/plugin-template/your-plugin/g s/nvim-best-practices-plugin-template/your-plugin.nvim/g ; s/ColinKennedy/YourUsername/g'
 ```

-3. Remove any features that you don't need (people like integrations, keep them
+3. Remove any features that you don't need.

-if you think you can use them!
-Adapt these integrations for your plugin)
-    TODO: Add these unittests
+In general that means
+- Replacing / removing anything in this file that you don't need or want
+- Anything you remove here should be removed in the `lua/` directory, too
+- Make sure the `plugin/` directory implements the command(s) and mappings that you need
+- plugin-template comes with out-of-box support for Lualine and Telescope and
+  can be removed easily if you want to:

     - Removing [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim)
     ```sh
     rm -rf lua/lualine